Godot-Dojo/Godot-XR-AH/README.md

 convention of using the A button for jumping up.

 * Stick click.
 We don't have a gesture for this.
 Possibly curling the little finger.

+The aim [XRPose](https://docs.godotengine.org/en/latest/classes/class_xrpose.html) is copied across from the controller output to the hand output instead of using something derived from the hand-positions.
+This is why there is a mismatch which you can see by the filtering applied to the aim pose to stabilize it.

 ## Demo